Cat Can’t Walk After Gabapentin – Know the Signs and What to Do

 Your veterinarian will monitor your cat closely and provide supportive care should an overdose occur.

-How to Prevent Your Cat from Getting Gabapentin Side Effects
+How To Prevent Your Cat From Getting Gabapentin Side Effects

 To help prevent your cat from getting gabapentin side effects, keep the following in mind: